PonyFest/website/content/pages/about.md

 We’re going to present a full day including:
 1. A vendor hall for you to buy awesome things and support our amazing content creators!
-2. A full Mane Events panel schedule from 10 AM - 3 AM EST with awesome VIPs & Community Guests!
+2. A full Mane Events panel schedule from 7:45 AM - 4:30 AM EST with awesome Community Guests!
-3. Video Gaming & Tabletop spaces with both official events as well as encouraging everyone to run their own games and play together!
+3. Video Gaming & Tabletop spaces with both official events as well an encouraging everyone to run their own games and play together!
-4. An artist showcase multistream on Picarto from Noon - 9 PM EST!
+4. Come and watch Panelist, Artist & Musicians this week on both of our stages!
 5. Open chat & voice channels for community-driven content

 This Saturday, come join us and spend all day with your fellow friends and fans!
 Together, we’ll once again demonstrate that Friendship is Magic!